ashley-ferreira/ashley-ferreira.github.io/_pages/awards.md

 ## Conference Travel

+* TRIUMF & Machine Learning and the Physical Sciences Workshop funding to present at NeurIPS 2024

-* Conference on Computer Vision and Pattern Recognition (CVPR) DEI funding to participate in CVPR (2024)
+* Conference on Computer Vision and Pattern Recognition (CVPR) DEI funding to present at CVPR (2024)

-* SNOLAB & McDonald Institute funding to participate in Canadian Association of Physicists Congress (2024)
+* SNOLAB & McDonald Institute funding to present at Canadian Association of Physicists Congress (2024)

-* University of Waterloo funding to participate in:
+* University of Waterloo funding to present at:
     * Canadian Undergraduate Physics Conference (2022)
     * Canadian Undergraduate Physics Conference (2023)
     * Canadian Conference for Undergraduate Women in Physics (2024)

 ## Fully-Funded Summer Schools

+* AI Red-Teaming Bootcamp (2025), run the Berkeley Risk and Security Lab

 * Astromatic (2022), run by the Ciela Institute
     * "the first edition of a week-long undergrad hackathon combining machine learning and astrophysics.
 15 outstanding undergraduate students from 8 different countries"